aws-samples/how-to-write-more-correct-software-workshop/README.md

 Dafny is a *verification-aware* programming language.

-Formal verification let's us translate the Duvet annotation into a specification that says
+Formal verification lets us translate the Duvet annotation into a specification that says
 "for every string in the *universe* this must **always** be true".
 The Dafny verifier will use deductive reasoning to say "Yup, that is true".